Math Professor, Environmental Studies Director

 A Paleolithic Archeologist, Richard Davis conducts fieldwork in Asia and the Aleutian Islands.
 He studies human adaptations to the changing environments of the Pleistocene and Holocene, as well as the development of technology in a social context.

-Chemistry Assistant Professor
+Chemistry Associate Professor

 Karen Greif studies neural development, and also maintains an active interest in science policy-making.
 Her policy course, Biology and Public Policy, includes environmental issues.